Vertech Academy LogoVERTECH

 Loading voices...

-Step 1: Set Up Your Student Dashboard in 15 Minutes
+Step 1: Set Up Your Student Dashboard

-Step 2: Take and Organize Class Notes in 2 Minutes
+Step 2: Taking Class Notes in Notion

-Where Notion AI Falls Short for Students
+Where Notion AI Falls Short

 Frequently Asked Questions